 Panel (b) of figure 3 presents the evidence for the five extreme inflation episodes.
 Hyperinflation was conquered and its control immediately spurred in Argentina and Brazil.
-In both countries, the hyperinflations were ended successfully and quickly: in less than several months, monthly inflation went from almost 100 percent in Argentina and 42 percent in Brazil to 5 and 15 percent, respectively.
+Both countries successfully and quickly ended the hyperinflations: in less than several months, monthly inflation went from almost 100 percent in Argentina and 42 percent in Brazil to 5 and 15 percent, respectively.
 By the third year, yearly inflation was one digit in both countries.
 In both cases, output grew as a result of the stabilization.
 The other three countries followed a more gradual policy.
 In Bolivia and Peru, inflation was still very high one year after the plan (around 280 percent for Bolivia and 410 percent for Peru).
-Only in the second year was inflation brought down to two digits, and it took the countries eight and seven years, respectively, to bring inflation down to one digit.
-It took Peru three years to start growing and five years for Bolivia, though its growth rate was very low.
+Only in the second year was inflation brought down to two digits, and it took Bolivia and Peru eight and seven years, respectively, to bring inflation down to one digit.
+It took Peru three years to start growing and Bolivia five, though its growth rate was very low.
 In Bolivia, the hyperinflation was accompanied by a long-lasting banking crisis that was not necessarily associated with the stabilization plan.
 The case of Chile, the country that chose a very gradual strategy, is the most dramatic: it took four years for Chile to bring inflation down to two digits-to about 40 percent per year.
 The stabilization plan started while the country was undergoing a major recession, emerging from the high level of social unrest that led to the coup of 1973.

-Overall, the experiences of these countries seem to suggest that a gradual reduction of moderate inflation or a sudden stabilization of high inflation does not seem be associated with output costs.
+Overall, the experiences of these countries suggest that neither a gradual reduction of moderate inflation nor a sudden stabilization of high inflation are not associated with output costs.